FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: FAuNO

 \section{FAuNO}

-We now present FAuNO - Federated Asynchronous (u) Network Orchestration - a framework designed to provide remote computing power to a group of clients, while load balancing in a decentralized fashion with an FRL-based algorithm.
-The FAuNO nodes also act as the workers from the modelling.
-A detailed breakdown of FAuNO node components is provided in the annex~\ref{annex:faunoComponets}.
+We now present FAuNO---Federated Asynchronous Network Orchestration---a framework designed to provide remote computing power to a group of clients, while load balancing in a decentralized fashion with an FRL-based algorithm.
+The FAuNO nodes also act as workers.
+A detailed breakdown of FAuNO node components is provided in annex~\ref{annex:faunoComponets}.